webscopeio/screenshot/README.md

 ## Contributing

 Want to contribute?
 That's great!
-Issues, PRs and Discussions are welcomed!
+Issues, PRs and Discussions are definitely welcomed!

 ### Report an issue